-More than 500 passengers are killed when their train plunges into the Baghmati River in India on this day in 1981.
-The rail accident—the worst in India to that date—was caused by an engineer who was reverential of cows.
+More than 500 passengers are killed when their train plunges into the Bagmati River in India on this day in 1981.
+The rail accident—the worst in India to that date—was caused when an engineer tried to avoid striking a cow.

-As the train approached the bridge over the Baghmati River, a cow crossed the tracks.
-Seeking to avoid harming the cow at all costs, the engineer braked too hard.
+As the train approached the bridge over the Bagmati River, a cow crossed the tracks.
+Seeking to avoid harming the cow, the engineer braked too hard.
 The cars slid on the wet rails and the last seven cars derailed straight into the river.
 With the river far above normal levels, the cars sank quickly in the murky waters.

 Rescue help was hours away and, by the time it arrived, nearly 600 people had lost their lives.
 After a multi-day search, 286 bodies were recovered but more than 300 missing people were never found.
 The best estimate is that close to 600 passengers were killed by the engineer’s decision.
 Cows are considered sacred animals, according to the Hindu religion.